elbaulp/elbaulp.github.io/content/post/nueva-guia-behind-the-mask-the-changing-face-of-hacking.markdown

 ---
+author: alex
+categories: null
+color: '#61B38D'
+date: 2015-12-08 10:00:00
+description: Headlines featuring large-scale cyber breaches at Target, Home Depot, Sony Pictures, and others have taught us one thing--no one is safe.
+But who are the hackers who are able to pull off such huge attacks against sophisticated targets, including the U.S. Government?
+And how do they do it?
+image: "Nueva-Gu\xEDa-Behind-the-Mask-the-Changing-Face-of-Hacking.jpg"
 layout: post.amp
-title: "Nueva Guía: Behind the Mask, the Changing Face of Hacking"
+mainclass: misc
-modified:
+modified: null
-categories:
-description: "Headlines featuring large-scale cyber breaches at Target, Home Depot, Sony Pictures, and others have taught us one thing--no one is safe.
-But who are the hackers who are able to pull off such huge attacks against sophisticated targets, including the U.S. Government?
-And how do they do it?"
 tags: []
-image: Nueva-Guía-Behind-the-Mask-the-Changing-Face-of-Hacking.jpg
-date: 2015-12-08T10:00:00+00:00
-mainclass: "misc"
-color: "#61B38D"
+title: "Nueva Gu\xEDa: Behind the Mask, the Changing Face of Hacking"
 ---

 <figure>